2020 Delhi riots: Aftermath

 For those left homeless or who had run away from their homes out of fear, temporary relief camps were set up in houses, temples, madrasas and the Al-Hind Hospital.
 Camps housing larger numbers were erected in areas like Idgah, the Mustafabad prayer ground.
 The Idgah camp was the largest among nine others and was funded by the government.
 However, it soon grew crowded.
 Volunteers helped victims by distributing carts to vendors and providing others with legal aid or even simple help in filling forms.
 Doctors volunteered to provide medical attention to people suffering from injuries.
 Most of the refugees were reported to suffer from skin rashes and the common cold.
 Many others, including the children, were reported to be suffering from anxiety and mental trauma.
 They reported to have lost their homes and their livelihoods and were awaiting government help to rebuild their lives.
 In another camp in Khajuri Khas, a team of paralegals ran a relief assistance booth of the government.
 These victims then faced the threat of coronavirus, with social distancing being impossible given the number of people crowded in these camps.
 Following this, the Delhi government forcefully evicted the residents of the Idgah camp by 30 March, leaving many homeless.
 The victims were promised rations and a sum of ₹3000 to rent rooms for themselves, but not all were able to avail of these relief measures.

 Anil Joseph Thomas Couto, the Archbishop of Delhi, stated that churches were using their resources to help those affected by the riots; the Holy Family Hospital, for example, engaged physicians, nurses, as well as ambulances to provide relief to affected people.
 He further stated that Catholic churches would accept those affected by the riots, especially with it being the season of Lent.

 Hindus and businesses run by them in the riot-affected areas began boycotting traders and refused to hire workers who were Muslims.
 They alleged that the Muslims had started the riots and had then blamed the Hindus for the violence.
 As a result of the growing distrust between the two communities in these areas, the Hindus and Muslims would avoid each other during the day and block the lanes to their respective neighbourhoods with barriers at night.
-Neighbourhoods of both communities put up metal gates to slow down the passage of rioters in the future, with some keeping themselves permanently armed with wooden lathis (batons).
+Neighbourhoods of both communities put up metal gates to slow down the passage of rioters in the future, with some keeping themselves permanently armed with lathis (bamboo sticks).